aheidar/cors-testing-tool/README.md

 Make sure to add the http://{app-name}.cloudhub.io to the CORS policy fronting your Mule API's or public allow resources options is more than enough.

+One you deploy the APP to Cloudhub. hit the following URL http://{app-name}.cloudhub.io/cors